 Written by Liam Murphy, MSK Attorneys – The City of Burlington, Vermont plans to reappraise all property in the spring of 2020 and recently mailed every property owner in the city a letter asking for information relating to their property. : Vermont reappraisals typically take place on a five- to seven-year cycle, either on a […]

 Written by Catherine Dingle, MSK Attorneys – Canadians buy residential and commercial property in Vermont for a variety of reasons.
 Proximity to Canada is a plus, the climate is similar and the state offers breathtaking mountain vistas that make it a popular year-round destination for tourists.
 If you are a Canadian looking to buy […]

-Written by Brian Sullivan, Vermont Immigration Attorney at MSK Attorneys: Immigrants in Vermont Should File Soon to Avoid Potential Changes In August, the Trump Administration announced that new regulations were taking effect on October 15 that would dramatically change the way that United States Citizenship and Immigration Services (USCIS) determined whether an alien was […]
+Written by Written by Brian Sullivan, Vermont Immigration Attorney at MSK Attorneys: Immigrants in Vermont Should File Soon to Avoid Potential Changes In August, the Trump Administration announced that new regulations were taking effect on October 15 that would dramatically change the way that United States Citizenship and Immigration Services (USCIS) determined whether an […]

 Written by A.J.
-LaRosa, MSK Attorneys: It is no easy task to get a variance in Vermont.
+LaRosa, MSK Attorneys – It is no easy task to get a variance in Vermont.
 Variances, by their very nature, contravene the goal of zoning.
-They are, as defined by Vermont law, “individual exceptions to generally applicable rules of zoning, the purpose of which is to bring about the orderly physical development of […]
+They are, as defined by Vermont law, “individual exceptions to generally applicable rules of zoning, the purpose of which is to bring about the orderly physical development […]

 Vermont municipal zoning regulations are among the strongest in the United States.
 Along with Vermont Act 250, the state’s municipal zoning regulations focus on protecting natural environmental features and the “character” of a given area.